razertory/chatframe_release/README.md

 **Node.js must be installed**.

-*Next Step*

-DXT (one-click MCP installation, similar to browser extensions) will be introduced in the next major release.

 *Why aren’t Node.js and Python bundled?*
 I'd prefer to let users control their own runtime environments.
 Bundled interpreters can introduce version conflicts and increase the application footprint.